 You are also required to test negative for COVID-19 within the 72 hours before travelling and provide documentation of your negative laboratory test result to the airline prior to boarding a flight to Canada.

-Starting on February 22, 2021, all air travellers arriving in Canada will be required to reserve a room at a Government of Canada-approved hotel for three nights at their own cost and take a COVID-19 molecular polymerase chain reaction (or PCR) test upon arrival, also at their own cost.
+All air travellers arriving in Canada will be required to reserve a room at a Government of Canada-approved hotel for three nights at their own cost and take a COVID-19 molecular polymerase chain reaction (or PCR) test upon arrival, also at their own cost.
+You will also be given a test kit to use near the end of your 14-day quarantine.
+Once the test at the airport is complete, and you have received your test kit, you must proceed to your government-approved hotel room to await your test results.

 Travellers who test negative will be able to continue to their planned place of quarantine.
 Anyone who tests positive for COVID-19 will be relocated to a designated quarantine facility, or other suitable place of quarantine.